EPFL-ENAC/enac-it4r-repo-python/docs/README.md

 The project documentation is built using Sphinx.
 All documentation lives in the `docs/` directory of the project repository.

+The documentation can written in markdown or reStructuredText.

 ## Getting started to generate the documentation locally

 ### Set the python environment